oatpp/website/docs/docs/modules/oatpp-swagger/README.md

 }
 ```

+More about endpoint annotation and API documentation [read here](/docs/components/api-controller/#endpoint-annotation-and-api-documentation).

 ### How to add Swagger UI to your project

 1) Add ```oatpp::swagger::DocumentInfo``` and ```oatpp::swagger::Resources``` components to your AppComponents: